sub-ra/xlsx-to-any/README.md

-# XLSX to MD Table Converter
+# XLSX to Various Formats Converter

-This Python tool converts Excel spreadsheets (`.xlsx` files) into separate Markdown (`.md`) files, facilitating the transfer of Excel tables into AI chat environments.
+This Python tool converts Excel spreadsheets (`.xlsx` files) into multiple formats, including Markdown, HTML, CSV, JSON, and others, facilitating the transfer of Excel tables into various environments.
 It's designed to be an open-source project, where contributions for improvements and extensions are welcome.

 ## Features

-- Converts each Excel worksheet into a separate Markdown file.
+- Converts each Excel worksheet into a variety of formats: Markdown, HTML, CSV, JSON, YAML, XML, Plain Text, Jira, MediaWiki.
-- User-friendly interface for selecting Excel files and worksheets.
+- User-friendly GUI interface with a dropdown menu to select the desired output format.
-- Option to include or exclude hidden rows and columns in the conversion.
+- Supports toggling options to include or exclude hidden rows and columns in the conversion.

 ## Prerequisites

 Before running this tool, ensure you have the following libraries installed:

 - `openpyxl` for reading Excel files.
-- `tabulate` for generating Markdown tables.
+- `tabulate` for generating tables in different formats.
 - `tkinter` for the GUI interface.
+- Other libraries as required for additional formats (e.g., `pyyaml` for YAML, `xml.etree.ElementTree` for XML).

 ## Installation